 The role of the fund is to encourage businesses to participate in and contribute to development cooperation.
-The aim is to reduce poverty and support job-creation and sustainable growth in the poor countries of the world in line with the UN Global Goals.
+The aim is to reduce poverty and support job-creation and sustainable growth in the poor countries of the world in line with the Sustainable Development Goals (SDGs).
 The projects receiving the grants shall be beneficial to and promote value creation in the developing countries.

-Projects receiving a grant shall, as a rule, support Global Goal no. 8 for sustainable economic growth and decent job opportunities, as well as being linked to other Global Goals that Iceland has placed an emphasis on in its development cooperation.
+Projects receiving a grant shall, as a rule, support SDG 8 for sustainable economic growth and decent job opportunities, as well as being linked to other SDGs that Iceland has placed an emphasis on in its development cooperation.

-Article 3 Notices
+Notices